Yes, three of those are the same.

 - No sweet feed.
 Horses aren’t built to eat grains covered in molasses.
 Keep the grains, complete feeds, etc to a minimum for best results.
 Start with hay pellets (alfalfa is acceptable in smaller amounts here for a non-IR horse, as it has been processed) and go from there.
 Some horses can tolerate more NSCs in their diet–some less.
 It also depends on what you’re desiring to do.
 If you’re just riding in the arena, or willing to ALWAYS boot for tougher terrain, you can sometimes get away with a weaker white line connection.
 Not recommended–but we can only do so much in boarding barns, sometimes.
 (My young horses get a couple of cups of bermuda pellets with a handful of low starch/no molasses senior feed, for taste.)

 - Most hays here in the Southwest need balancing for high iron: supplement extra copper and zinc.
 My personal preference is HorseTech’s AZ Copper Complete, which gives a great vitamin/mineral profile in a stabilized flax base.
-You need to order it online, but shipping’s free!
+You can order it yourself or through me, for the same price.
 (And they send you cookies.
 Really!)
 Another option is California Trace.
 It comes in pellets, for those who need pelleted supplements.